jorgeta/ner/LOGBOOK.md

 Research space complexity and how to calculate that.
 Calculate time complexity.

-## Plan

 ## Saturday 09.01

+Company work.

+## Sunday 10.01

 Look at what a flair_ner model is.
+Read paper related to the flair model and paper relatied to the BiLSTM-CRF.

+## Plan

+## Monday 11.01

+Master thesis meeting.
 Set up paper, describe models.
 Output the mistakes that the models make.
 Look at and discuss the mistakes that the models make.
+Discuss potential pitfalls and drawbacks of their model.

-## Sunday 10.01
+## Tuesday 12.01

 Describe the fine-tuning done by danlp.
-Discuss potential pitfalls and drawbacks of their model.
+Try to get results on time complexity and/or space complexity.